bvandersloot-mozilla/top-level-storage-access/README.md

 1. Would granting storage access permission to iframes for the IDP satisfy requirements here? i.e. if a call to `navigator.permitStorageAccessRequestsFrom` would bypass the user-interaction requirement of the Storage Access API, do existing IDP flows work?
 2. Do we need the `queryURI` in `PermitStorageAccessArgument`?
 Should we permit `allowAll`?
+3. Is it acceptable to allow the RP to know whether or not the user has been on an IDP with user interaction and a possible prompt if they have?
+Rather, would it be better for a rejected permission dialog to be the same as "not permitted by IDP" and "not visited IDP" or should it stay clear that the user made a choice?
+There is a tradeoff between API usability and abuse resistance.
-3. Should/Can we not add a permission to the Permissions API for top-level storage access?
+4. Should/Can we not add a permission to the Permissions API for top-level storage access?
-4. Are the names of functions fine?
+5. Are the names of functions fine?